 OPENING A BANK ACCOUNT:

-Hong Kong is considered to be one of the most attractive hubs in the world for international business, the third easiest city in the world to make business according to The World Bank in 2017.
+Hong Kong is considered to be one of the most attractive hubs in the world for international business, the third easiest city in the world to make business according to The World Bank.
 However, its regulations to open up a bank account are very tight mainly due to an extensive de-risking process.

 The basic documents and proof needed to open a corporate bank account are the following: